welltory logo

 SDNN - the standard deviation of NN intervals

-SDNN is a 24-hour measure of HRV that calculates the average value of HRV in milliseconds and shows how far your HRV is from that average at any point in the day.
-It can contain some false positives because it is not a real-time measure.
+SDNN is a measure of HRV that calculates the average value of HRV in milliseconds and shows how far your HRV is from that average at any point in the day.
+Although it is often calculated in a 24-hour period, it can be calculated over short periods too, which is what we do at Welltory.

-The SDNN is considered the “gold standard” for medical stratification of cardiac risk when recorded over a 24 h period.
+The SDNN is considered the “gold standard” for medical stratification of cardiac risk.
 SDNN values predict both morbidity and mortality.

 There are optimal healthy HRV range thresholds for SDNN HRV measure: